 Don’t have fresh kale?
 Use frozen kale.
 Don’t like kale at all?
 Use spinach!
 Or any other green veggie you have in the fridge or freezer.

-If you are missing any of the spices, you can easily just add a bit more curry powder or garam masala.
+If you miss any of the spices, you can easily add a bit more curry powder or garam masala.

 It’s hard to go wrong, and it’s easy to substitute ingredients while still obtaining a rich, comforting meal.